-During the years ended December 31, 2014, 2013 and 2012, the Company recognized \$0.4 million, \$0.7 million and \$0.0 million in interest and penalties, respectively.
-The Company had accrued \$0.6 million and \$0.4 million for the payment of interest and penalties at December 31, 2014 and 2013, respectively.
+During the years ended December 31, 2014 and 2013, the Company recognized \$0.4 million and \$0.7 million in interest and penalties, respectively.
+There were no interest and penalties recognized during the year ended December 31, 2015.
+The Company had accrued \$0.1 million and \$0.6 million for the payment of interest and penalties at December 31, 2015 and 2014, respectively.
 The Company classifies interest and penalties as interest expense and other expense, respectively.

-.
-Commitments and Contingencies
+19. Commitments and Contingencies